 The stubborn resistance in me is palpable.
 I know that I know that I know that I need to write this down, but my insides are squirming because, well, you’ll see.
 I don’t think it has taken me this long to view this situation from this perspective because it wasn’t obvious before now.
 It took… Continue reading Resentment Release Day: April 21, 2020

 I don’t usually write at 4:30 in the afternoon, but today I am a little off because I got a tooth extracted this morning.
 I went in at 7:00 am and left at 9:45.
 I have mentioned before that I am a big baby when it comes to dental work.
 My heart rate rises and… Continue reading Extraction!

 If I could go back in time and experience my life again, I know exactly where, and when, I’d go.
 Without a doubt, the time in my life that I felt the most free and happy was during my years in Helena, Montana.
 I lived there from kindergarten through 3rd grade.
-I lived next door,… Continue reading I left it in Montana
+I lived on a… Continue reading I left it in Montana